DON'T MISS OUT

 You’ve accounted for your income and fixed, variable, and emergency expenses.
 Now, you can better understand your business finances by creating a profit and loss (P&L) statement.
 A P&L statement is a high-level overview that shows whether your organisation is profitable or in the red.

 When you add up all of your income and then subtract your total expenses, you should have a positive or negative number.
 This is commonly referred to as the net present value NPV.
-A positive number indicates that you’re in the black and, therefore, making money.
-A negative number indicates that you’re in the red and, therefore, burning a hole in your pocket.
+A positive number indicates that you’re in the black and, therefore, making money, while a negative number indicates that you’re in the red and, therefore, burning a hole in your pocket.

 Your P&L statement serves as a baseline for creating your business budget.
 You can access your profit and loss statement, track trends, monitor invoices, and more from your QuickBooks account.